 Bluebird houses are specifically designed to encourage bluebirds to make their nests in your yard.
-With a small entry hole and an extra-thick, extra-protective roof, this kind of bird house is also popular with house sparrows.
+With a small entry hole and an extra-thick, extra-protective roof, this kind of wooden bird house is also popular with house sparrows.

 For the best results, position your bluebird house four to six feet off the ground in direct sunlight.